Ophthalmologists in West Palm Beach and Jupiter logo

 What Is an Eye Floater?

-Eye Floater Diagram for West Palm Beach & Jupiter, FL patients
+Eye Floater Diagram West Palm Beach & Jupiter FL

 Eye floaters are the specks that appear in your field of vision.
 They can be dark and tiny spots or appear like squiggly lines that resemble a cobweb.
 Because they move around in your eye, that information is sent to your brain and you perceive them in your line of sight; a stationery speck would be ignored by your brain.